lindluni/actions-runner-manager/README.md

 #### `/api/v1/group-list`

-- List all the runners and repositories assigned to a GitHub Actions Organization Runner Group
+- List all the runners and repositories assigned to a GitHub Actions Organization Runner Group with the name in the `team` parameter

 ```shell
 curl -H "Authorization: <token>" "https://<host>:<port>/api/v1/group-list?team=<team_slug>"